South Carolina Sexual Assault and Abuse Attorneys

 Fighting for sexual assault survivors in South Carolina

 If you or anyone you love is the victim of sexual assault, or you have reason to believe your loved one has been sexually assaulted, you need immediate legal help.
 It’s critical that we speak with witnesses while their memories are fresh.
 It’s important that you see the right doctors.
 It’s essential that wrongdoers are made to pay for these unconscionable acts.
-To get civil justice for any act of criminal sexual conduct, call the South Carolina sexual assault lawyers at McGowan, Hood & Felder, LLC today.
+To get civil justice for any act of criminal sexual conduct, call the South Carolina sexual assault lawyers at McGowan, Hood, Felder & Phillips, LLC today.
 We will arrange for you to speak to one of our female attorneys if you prefer.
 You can call us at 803-327-7800 or complete our contact form to schedule an appointment.
 We serve clients across the state, and have a team of caring people who will guide you through the litigation process.